youweik2/polaris_auto_interface/README.md

 # Simulation

-Hang and Jiaming have already set up a simulation system for Gem e2, the link: https://github.com/hangcui1201/POLARIS_GEM_e2_Simulator
+Hang and Jiaming have developed a simulation environment for the GEM e2 vehicle, available at https://github.com/hangcui1201/POLARIS_GEM_e2_Simulator.

-We have fininshed some work on the simulation, including several different control methods.
-You can
+We have extended the simulator with several control methods.
+In the /simulation folder, both DDP and Acados-based MPC implementations are provided and can run in this environment.

+Although the GEM e2 and e4 differ in hardware, they can be treated as equivalent in simulation.
+Note that the simulator uses speed and front wheel angle as control inputs, which differ from the real vehicle.
+Despite this, the simulation can still reflect system behavior to a useful extent.

+The system includes plotting functions for visualizing trajectories and control outputs.
+Obstacles can be added by specifying points in the simulation world, which allows for testing basic avoidance scenarios.